Home Page

 There are a few other published calls (and sonograms) attributed to caucasicus which show a 'terminal arch' but they are from the Lesser Caucasus, a region where caucasicus and menzbieri are now deemed to converge and overlap according to Raković et al. Up to April 2024, apart from Marten's recording used in Helbig et al.'s sonograms, I was unable to locate any recordings / sonograms of caucasicus calls from the Greater Caucasus.
 However, on April 19th 2024, Albert Lastukhin recorded calls attributed to caucasicus at Lechinkai in the Russian Federation and some 50km north of the border with Georgia.
 This location is within the Greater Caucasus and thus firmly within the range of caucasicus.
 His recordings can be found on xeno-canto as xc902028 and xc903809.
 Most of the calls are relatively straight, thus 'grouping' with the calls described above, recorded at Alamdeh in the Iranian Elborz and at Vorotan in Armenia.
 However, a minority of calls have a shallow 'terminal arch', thus 'grouping' with menzbieri-style calls.
 Pro tem, the conclusion would appear to be that the call repertoires of both menzbieri and caucasicus include shallow terminal arch calls and 'straight' calls, both types sounding tristis-like to the ear and the latter also converging with tristis-structure in sonograms.

-Valuable data on the vocalisations of the southern forms of Chiffchaff are emerging, including the significance of 'rising appendix' notes in songs and 'terminal arch' calls (neither of which is found in collybita or abietinus).
+In summary, valuable data on the vocalisations of the southern forms of Chiffchaff are emerging, including the significance of 'rising appendix' notes in songs and 'terminal arch' calls (neither of which is found in collybita or abietinus).
 There is a prima facie case that the standard call of menzbieri starts on an even pitch but concludes with a shallow 'terminal arch'.
 A 'flatter' or 'straighter' call may also figure in this taxon's repertoire.
 Recently (April 2024), shallow 'terminal arch' and straighter calls have also been recorded from Chiffchaffs in the Greater Caucasus, where the breeding form is designated as caucasicus.
 However, the number of recordings from this heartland area of caucasicus remains very limited.
 'Terminal arch' calls with a more-prominent arch (greater rise in frequency) have been recorded in Turkey (breeding form brevirostris).

 Calls with a prominent terminal arch have also been recorded in Kuwait (wintering birds) and Azerbaijan (breeding birds potentially involving caucasicus and menzbieri but dates of recordings not excluding migrants or wintering birds).
 Thus, the range of calls employed by menzbieri, caucasicus and brevirostris requires much more investigation, including potential overlap and any significance in the frequency span ('prominence') of the 'terminal arch'.
 Longer series of recordings in the core breeding season are necessary, from Turkey, Georgia, Armenia, southern Russia, throughout Iran and from the Kopet Dagh area of Turkmenistan.